 Dr. Fitch was appointed by Governor Andy Beshear.
 His term on the Board of Regents expires in 2026.

 About Virginia Gray

-Virginia Gray is the Director of Government Relations for the Tennessee Valley Authority.
+Virginia Gray is the Senior Manager of Government Relations for the Tennessee Valley Authority (TVA).
 Mrs. Gray has a Bachelor of Arts degree in Public Relations from Western Kentucky University.

 Since being with TVA, she has influenced the creation of the Kentucky Caucus of TVA Legislators, assisted to pass bills lifting the moratorium on nuclear energy in Kentucky and distribution of more TVA In-Lieu of Tax monies going back to TVA counties for economic development.
 Previously a former state lobbyist, she represented a broad array of interests for JYB3 Group - including healthcare, mental heath, justice reform, corrections and transportation.